It has been recently passed by the legislature that Chronic Pain can be filed as a primary disability with the VA, check out this link.

 Once you have been rated on that, it will be in your best interest to start on your secondaries if you have any.
 It is necessary, for the secondaries to be approved, to get a medical opinion as to how they all are associated with the Chronic Pain.

-Here is an example of Chronic Pain and Depression as secondaries to other conditions.
-After researching this conditions, it is very prevalent in PTSD patients.
+After researching Chronic Pain and Depression, many vets have discovered that it is very prevalent in PTSD patients.
 PTSD is debilitating and most who suffer from it also have secondary conditions that are ratable.
 If you are not sleeping, over-weight, no appetite, living in a hyper-anxious state, or other conditions that interfere with your mobility; you will typically have pain associated with it.
-The pain along with PTSD can also cause depression, and this too is claimable.
+The pain along with PTSD can also cause depression, which can be a VA disability claim as well.

 Hopefully, this is has been a helpful read as to how the process works for these newer conditions that the VA is starting to rate on.
-Here at VA Claims Insider, we handle these type of claims.
-Including the processes, the medical side of your claim a daily basis and are ready to help you with yours.
-Here is a link to get you started.
-Watch the video first and complete the 3 step process and we will reach out to you within 24 hours to get the ball rolling.
+Here at VA Claims Insider, we work with veterans who have chronic pain daily.